sogolmalek/EIP-x/Readme.md

 ## Motivation:

-TL;DR: Light clients struggle to efficiently access and validate data on the mainnet due to challenges in obtaining concise witness proofs.
+Light clients struggle to efficiently access and validate data on the mainnet due to challenges in obtaining concise witness proofs.
 Verkle trees help lightweight clients transition between blocks but can't prove new state accuracy.
 Stateless clients lack state data for actions beyond transitioning.
 The Portal Network doesn't fully address these issues.
 Our solution adds a stateless verifier LC on the Portal Network with a cache to store important state fragments.
 We distribute the latest state using zero-knowledge proofs and propose a chase mechanism for efficient data retrieval.
 This addresses challenges in accessing state data for tasks like gas estimation and enhances lightweight client efficiency.

 ## Project Description: